 Water is a vital, but finite resource for the entire Fresno region.
 It is acknowledged that individual agencies each have their own interests, which sometimes compete with the interests of others for this limited resource.
 The Fresno/Clovis Metropolitan Area, among other areas of the County, has been experiencing groundwater overdraft for many years.

 A significant amount of study of this resource issue is already underway.
 LAFCO should encourage the County of Fresno and other affected local governmental agencies to:

-As required by State law, consider and mitigate groundwater overdraft during the mandated environmental review process for all "projects" as defined by CEQA, that would result in new or increased demands on water resources and/or intensification of urban uses; and Work together with other affected agencies to collectively identify and implement feasible strategies to eliminate groundwater overdraft in Fresno County, including territories that may be the subject of future applications to LAFCo for a change of organization and reorganization.
+- As required by State law, consider and mitigate groundwater overdraft during the mandated environmental review process for all "projects" as defined by CEQA, that would result in new or increased demands on water resources and/or intensification of urban uses; and - Work together to collectively identify and implement feasible strategies to eliminate groundwater overdraft in the Fresno/Clovis Metropolitan Area, including territories that may be the subject of future applications to LAFCo for a change of organization and reorganization.